DataDima90/ai.github.io/_posts/2020-01-01-Analysis-and-Visualization.md

 - Athena
 - Elasticsearch
 - EMR
+- DynamoDB
 - Kinesis Family (Data Streams, Firehose, Analytics, Video Streams)
 - Redshift (Spectrum)
 - MSK (Managed Streaming for Apache Kafka)
+- QuickSight
 - Also know where to use
   - S3
   - EC2
   - Glue
   - Lambda

+### Glue

+Fully managed ETL service used to catalog, clean, enrich, and move data between data stores

+**Usage patterns**
+- Crawl your data and generate code to execute, including data transformation and loading
+- Integrate with services like Athena, EMR, and Redshift
+- Generates customizable, reusable, and portable ETL code using Python and Spark

+**Cost**
+- Hourly rate, billed by the minute, for crawler and ETL jobs
+- Glue Data Catalog: pay a monthly fee for storing and accessing the metadata

+**Performance**
+- Scale-out Apache Spark environment to load data to target data store
+- Specify the number of Data Processing Units (DPUs) to allocate to your ETL job

 ## Appropriate Analytics Service